structured-log/structured-log/README.md

 ## Basic Usage

-Debugging:

-	log.trace('My debug message!');
-	log.debug('My debug message!');
+Verbose (not output by default):

 	log.verbose('My debug message!');

-Information:
+Info:

 	log.info('Something happened in the application...');

-Information alternative:
+Info alternative:

 	log('Something happened in the application...');

-Warnings:
+Warning:

 	log.warn('Some not-fatal error happened...');

-Errors:
+Error:

 	log.error('Something bad happened...');

+Error can also accept an exception or error object:

 	log.error(exceptionOrErrorObject, 'Something bad happend...');

 ## Structured Logging

-All the logging functions accept a message template and a set of key/value properties that are used to render the template when constring the log message for display.
+All the logging functions accept a message template and a set of key/value properties.
+When the template is rendered for display the values of the properties can be included in the message.

 The properties are maintained separately to the template and rendered message which is what makes this a structured logging system.

 Here are some examples that have been adapted for Javascript from the [Serilog C# examples](http://serilog.net/):